Click here to download Report for the Trustees Year Ending 31 August 2020

 The Charity meets its requirements to deliver Public Benefit through the broad range of services listed above that are provided to the local community.

-The Centre has a very active team of over 100 volunteers providing support in administration, refreshments, gardening, shop, kitchen, technical, and other activities; this enthusiastic support is what allows us to operate a Cafe, Box Office and Shop for six days a week and run our extensive programme of activities.
+The Centre has a very active team of over 200 volunteers providing support in administration, refreshments, gardening, shop, kitchen, technical, and other activities; this enthusiastic support is what allows us to operate a Café, Box Office & Shop for six days a week & run our extensive programme of activities.